 - Archive jobs can be scheduled.

-With CodeTwo Backup you can also archive to PST files.
+Exchange data can also be archived to PST files.
 As PST is a proprietary file format of Microsoft, archiving to PST comes with some limitations:

-- A PST archive job creates a separate PST file for every mailbox selected from a storage.
+- A PST archive job creates a separate PST file for every mailbox and public folder selected from a storage.
 It is not possible to archive a whole storage, containing data from multiple mailboxes, to a single PST file.

-- Only a current state of a mailbox from a storage is copied to a PST archive.
-There is no item versioning, because it is not allowed by the PST file format.
+- Only a current state of a mailbox/public folder from a storage is copied to a PST archive.
+There is no item versioning because it is not allowed by the PST file format.

 - Archiving data to PST files is a one-way operation, i.e. it is not possible to import data from a PST file back to a storage.

 Standard archives (not the PST ones) can be imported, to review or restore old data.
 Importing works as a one-time job and, as a result, it creates a new storage with imported items.
 Importing to an existing storage is prohibited to avoid item version conflicts.
 Imported items are always stamped with a current date and time.
-Learn more about importing archived storages
+Learn how to import archived storages